laurentgauthier/p-advanced-lane-lines/README.md

 * Yellow lines can be detected by using just the blue channel in RBG color space.
 * All types of lines can be detected using the S channel in HLS color space.

-So in order to leverage these three facts the three are combined and the thresholding algorithm is run on this combination (see the following code in `threshold.py`:
+So in order to leverage these three facts the three channels are summed and the thresholding algorithm is run on this combination (see the use of `cv2.addWeighted` in the following code in `threshold.py`):

 ```python
 def threshold_image(image):